An accelerated frequency-independent solver for oscillatory differential equations

 as a criterion for deciding whether the interval $[a,b]$ is in the high-frequency regime or not.
 However, the spectral radius $\rho(S_k)$ of $S_k$ is considerably smaller than its $l^\infty$ norm, a property inherited from the spectral differentiation matrix $\mathscr{D}_k$.
 Since given any $\epsilon > 0$, there exists a matrix norm $\|\cdot\|_\epsilon$ such that

 it is the spectral radius of $S_k$ which really controls the behavior of fixed point iterations for the linearized equation (\ref{riccati:linearized2}).
-Instead of (\ref{riccati:criterion0}), we use the criterion
+Consequently, instead of (\ref{riccati:criterion0}), we use the criterion

-where $\mbox{thresh}$ is a threshold parameter which must be adapted to the choice of $k$.
-Assuming $\mbox{thresh}$ is properly set, when (\ref{riccati:criterion}) holds, Theorem~\ref{theorem:fp} implies the existence of a unique solution of (\ref{riccati:linearized2}) and the rapid convergence of the sequence $\{\mathbf{h_n}\}$ of fixed point iterates defined via
+where $\mbox{thresh}$ is a user-specified threshold parameter which must be adapted to the choice of $k$.
+Assuming $\mbox{thresh}$ is properly set, (\ref{riccati:criterion}) ensures the existence of a unique solution of (\ref{riccati:linearized2}) and the rapid convergence of the sequence $\{\mathbf{h_n}\}$ of fixed point iterates defined via

 to that solution.

 \end{section}

 \begin{section}{Numerical Algorithm} In this section, we describe our algorithm for the construction of of a slowly-varying trigonometric phase function $\alpha$ such that